catalystshift/beginner-guide-PSO2/docs/index.md

 **ARKS Missions**
 From the main menu(ESC on keyboard) go to the quests tab(globe icon) and ARKS Missions is at the top.
 In the Missions dialogue box, you will find Main, Daily, Weekly, Limited Time, and Tier.
 - Main Missions are checklist of objectives that moves you through the game's base features and gets you used to them while providing rewards for completing each mission.
+These are only refreshed/updated once you receive the completed missions reward, so ensure you do so.
 - Daily Missions refresh everyday and are utilized for earning 'Bonus Keys' as well as fulfilling the Weekly mission for fulfilling 15 Dailies for a Tokyo Bonus Key: Gold.
 - Weekly Missions are one of your main sources of Meseta and the mentioned gold key.
 - Tier Missions are utilized for unlocking tiers on the ongoing Mission Pass, which can feature important rewards such as endgame materials.